These days, lots of people need to know how to share content.

 When it comes to content that someone has written, there are rules.
 And laws.
 And ethics.
 To put it nicely, there are friendly ways to share and less friendly ways to share.
 In my experience, most of the people who share things the not-so-friendly way are lovely people who are doing so innocently.
 They are trying to get to grips with setting up and running their business.
 And no-one has taught them about this.
 Certainly not the companies who tell you that you can have a website or a platform up in five minutes.
 But there are rules and ethics, and this is an important skill set to learn.

 Sharing blog posts on social media…

-Also, take a moment to make sure that you are crediting the correct original author.
-The person who you are sharing/reposting from may have plagiarised the original author or not properly tagged their work.
+Do also take a moment to make sure that you are crediting the correct original author.
+The person who you are sharing/reposting from may have copied and pasted themselves, plagiarised the original author or not properly tagged their work.
 I know it’s not always possible to know for sure, but if you’re reposting people who are in your field, you’ll soon get a sense of whether someone is posting original work or taking from others.

-But that doesn’t mean that other people are allowed to come along and copy and paste the whole of one of my blog posts onto their website or into another format, such as a book.
+But that doesn’t mean that other people are allowed to come along and copy and paste the whole of one of my blog posts onto their website or into another format, such as an article or book.
 In fact, copyright law means they’re legally not allowed to do that.
 Such a practice is also seen as unfriendly because it means that the new website is potentially taking traffic away from the author of the content.

 Sharing quotes and infographics

 One question that I get asked a lot is this: